sadness

 I love my past, I love my present.
 I am not ashamed of what I have had, and I am not sad because I no longer have it.

-9 other quotes from Sidonie Gabrielle Colette
+9 sayings from Sidonie Gabrielle Colette

 In deep sadness there is no place for sentimentality.